xStylistic/ICS4U-Culminating/README.md

-Please possibly boost my average by a little to 100 so I hopefully maybe I could stand a chance for Waterloo.
+If I do well on the culminating, could you please possibly boost my average by a little to 100 so I hopefully maybe I could stand a chance for Waterloo 🥲